-Here is the post-webinar video from our most recent presentation, “Common Defenses in New Jersey” which explore some of the legal defenses available under the New Jersey Workers’ Compensation Act and case law.
+Here is the post-webinar video from our most recent presentation, “The Going-and-Coming Defense in New Jersey” which discusses legal defenses available under the New Jersey Workers’ Compensation Act and case law.
 To join us for our monthly webinars on New York and New Jersey workers’ compensation law, Click here to register.

 The complete archive of prior presentations is here.
-Continue reading Post-webinar video: Common Defenses in New Jersey
+Continue reading Post-Webinar Video: The Going-and-Coming Defense in New Jersey

 Under the New York Workers’ Compensation Law there is a presumption that if an accident occurs in the course of employment it is presumed to arise out the employment.
 The “coming and going rule” under the Workers’ Compensation Law states that employees are not deemed to be in the course of their employment when they are traveling to-and from-work.
 Additionally, the risks inherent in traveling to and from work relate to the employment only in the most marginal sense.
 Matter of Neacosia v.
 New York Power Authority, 85 NY2d 471 (N.Y.
 App.
 Div.
 3d Dep’t 1995); Matter of Davis v.
 Labor Ready, 69 A.D.3d 1214, 1215 (N.Y.
 App.
 Div.
 3d Dep’t 2010).
 Thus, an injury that occurs during such commuting activities is typically not compensable.
 Exceptions to this general rule are recognized where there exists some reasonable nexus between the risk to which a claimant was exposed and the employment.